qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 ```

 ### Q_BIOLOGICAL_SAMPLE
-Describes from what source the sample was taken.
+Specifies from which source of the biological entity the sample was collected
 Relevant openBis fields:
 ```
 CODE